abdoemr11/dev-challenge-fullstack/README.md

 - unfortunately the same error still hunted me I discoverd that I had async children hidden somewhere.
 Misguided by next js error shame on you
 - Now I manually validate the cache on mutation, it's just easy.
 Also I should add periodic revalidation.
 Sorry no realtime update here.
 - The realtime update could be achived [from supabase blog](https://supabase.com/blog/fetching-and-caching-supabase-data-in-next-js-server-components#realtime) but until vercel fix next js I will stay still.

+## Cat Wiki
+- It's the perfect example of Static Side rendering.
+The only dynamic aspect is the top searched cat breads.
+- I can achive this with with key value store and to presist it I can store it to pocketbase